Ayankoley306/C/PROJECT/Recursive Math Tool/README.md

 2. Navigate to the desired folder:

     ```bash
-    cd '.\PROJECT\Dynamic contact book\'   # For open the project folder
+     cd '.\PROJECT\Recursive Math Tool\'    # For open the projrct file
 3. Compile The Program:

     ```bash
-    gcc filename.c -o phonebook
+    gcc tools.c -o tools
 4. Run The Program:

     ```bash
-    ./phonebook      # Mac / linux
+    ./tools         # Mac / linux
-    ./phonebook.exe     # For Windows, you can also use: output.exe
+    ./tools.exe     # For Windows, you can also use: output.exe
 5. Follow the menu:

+ - Factorial

- - Enter new numbers
+ - Power

- - See data
+ - Fibonacci

+ - Sum Of Digits

+ - Even or Odd

- - Quit program
+ - Exit

  ---

 ## ⚙️ Usage Notes

+ - Follow the instructions

- - When entering the phone number, make sure it is 10 digits.
+ - When entering the numbers make sure check again.

- - Email must include @.

- - Search is case-sensitive and matches substrings in the text file.
+ - Every operation will show answers.

  ---